news & EVENTS

 May 3 • Maine Public Radio

-Rachel was joined by former El Faro Second Mate Charlie Baird – who went off duty just a week before the ship's final voyage – in the studio with Jennifer Rooks to talk about Into the Raging Sea, life in the merchant marine, and the El Faro tragedy on Maine Calling, an interactive radio program.
+Rachel was joined by former El Faro Second Mate Charlie Baird – who went off duty just a week before the ship's final voyage – in the studio with Jennifer Rooks to talk about Into the Raging Sea, life in the merchant marine, and the El Faro tragedy on Maine Calling.
 Listen to their conversation here: mainepublic.org (50 minutes)

 May 16 @ 7:00 PM • Brookline Booksmith, brookline, MA